Indonesia's Bio Farma says interim data for Sinovac vaccine shows up to 97% efficacy

 JAKARTA, Dec 8 (Reuters) - Indonesia's state-owned pharmaceutical company Bio Farma said on Tuesday that interim data on trials it was conducting on vaccines produced by the Chinese company Sinovac SVA.O showed up to 97% efficacy.

-"Our clinical trial team found, within one month, that the interim data shows up to 97% for its efficacy," said Iwan Setiawan, a spokesman for Bio Farma.
+"Our clinical trial team found, within one month, that the interim data shows up to 97% for its efficacy," said Iwan Setiawan, a spokesman for Bio Farma, at a news conference.

+He did not elaborate whether the interim result was from a late-stage clinical trial, but another Bio Farma spokesman told Reuters later that the company is still gathering data on efficacy from ongoing Phase 3 trial.

+Sinovac had said earlier that 97% of healthy adults receiving lower dosage participating in its Phase 1-2 trial showed antibody-related immune response after taking its COVID-19 vaccine CoronaVac..

 Bio Farma did not provide data on how many participants got infected during the trial that involves 1,600 people.